nodelike/portfolio/blogs/posts/gates-of-afterlife.md

 I think the ultimate game is to actualize the mind of the god.
 Or in Schopenhauer's terms, reinforce the Will of the nature.
 Even the god is dying.
 God wants to [outlast the universe](https://youtu.be/5UxUS6bPiT8).
 The ultimate endgame of intelligence in our universe may be to create as much meaning as possible before the end.

-The metaverse may be our species' best shot at an afterlife - an infinite playground to explore the frontiers of experience, emotion, beauty and truth until the last star burns out.
-An endless dream to rage against the dying of the light.
+The ultimate endgame of intelligence in our universe may be to create as much meaning and experience as possible before the inevitable end.
+With metaverse and virtual worlds, we may be able to maximize the depth and breadth of experiences available to consciousness before the lights go out for good.
+It's a race against time and entropy to squeeze out every last drop of beauty, awe, love, discovery, and meaning.